Threat Assessment Team

 To make a referral, go to the top or bottom of this page and click on “Submit an Incident Report.”
-You will be asked for basic information about the individual, how the TAT can contact you, and for a description of the incident or behaviors that prompted the referral.
+You will be asked for basic information about the individual, how the TAT may contact you, and for a description of the incident or behaviors that prompted the referral.
 If preferred, you may also contact Sandra Kirkland, Dean of Students, Michelle Spencer, Associate Dean of Students, Tom Kearns, Security Manager, or Tanya Brown, Assistant Director of College Safety & Security.

 Who may make a TAT referral?

 Anyone who feels an individual associated with John Tyler is a threat to himself/herself and/or the College community may make a referral.

 What happens after I make a referral?

 The TAT members will take the information provided and make a recommendation regarding appropriate action.

 How do I know if it is a TAT issue or if it is more appropriately handled by another campus resource?